-Consumers would probably be more disturbed about loss of privacy if they were fully aware of the extent of it.
-But most aren’t.
-And even if they were, there’s little they could do about it.
+Consumers would probably be more disturbed about loss of privacy if they were aware of the extent of it.
+But most are not.
+And even if they were, there is little they could do about it.
 Privacy agreements fail miserably due to their complexity, and would be impossible to orchestrate for surveillance cameras or sensors in public spaces.
 And most people prefer to buy less costly products.
 There is no fail-safe, practical, and affordable way ensure your privacy except by disconnecting – and that’s only a partial fix.

 Surely government will step in to regulate privacy: